-If your baby is around that age and you don’t see any improvement, then it is time for you to start a “sleeping routine” to help your baby develop a pattern that will be beneficial for both your family and the baby.
-You have to keep in mind though that every baby is different and can have a different response.
+If your baby is around that age and you can’t see any improvement, is time for you to start a “sleeping routine” to help your baby develop a pattern that will be beneficial for both your family and the baby.
+You have to keep in mind though, that every baby is different and can have a different response.

 Program a regular bedtime and nap schedule:

-Sometimes, the extra hours he/she is awake is a sign of tiredness, which is going to alter your baby’s sleeping schedule.
-Make sure you put your baby on a nap at the hour programmed even though he/she doesn’t seem to be tired.
+Sometimes, the extra hours she is awake is a sign of tiredness, which is going to alter your baby’s, sleeping schedule.
+Make sure you put your baby on a nap at the hour programmed even though she doesn’t seem to be tired.

-A two hour nap after two hours of being awake is a good way to go.
-If you see that your baby doesn’t wake up in the morning, you should wake him/her up and, if he/she doesn’t fall asleep at the bedtime hour, put the baby down to bed anyway.
+Two hours of nap after two hours of being awake is a good way to go.
+If you see that your baby doesn’t wake up in the morning, you should wake her up and, if she doesn’t fall asleep at the bedtime hour, put the baby down to bed anyway.

-It is also important to wake your baby up every morning around the same time for him/her to track the sleeping schedule.
+It is also important to wake your baby up every morning around the same time for her to track the sleeping schedule.

-Train your baby to fall asleep on his/her own:
+Train your baby to fall asleep on her own:

-It is normal that babies wake up in the middle of the night every night; in fact, as adults, we wake up several times during the night for a short period and sometimes we don’t even notice it.
+It is normal that babies wake up in the middle of the night every night; in fact, we all do, as adults, we wake up several times during the night for a short period, sometimes we don’t even notice it.

-A good way to teach that to your baby is by putting him/her down when they’re drowsy but awake.
+A good way to teach that to your baby is by putting her down when is drowsy but awake.
 This way the baby can master the skill of falling asleep alone without your help.

-You can speed up the process by going to the room and staying there (without any contact with the baby) just to make a presence and for the baby not to feel alone.
+You can speed up the process by going to the room and stay there (without any contact with the baby) just to make a presence and for the baby not to feel alone.

 It all depends on you actually, depending on your parenting style, baby´s needs, and personal beliefs.
 However, it is important that you work on this to make a good sleeping plan that will be beneficial for your baby and your family.